RareSkills/solana-tutorial/content/anchor-signer/anchor-signer.md

 The `transfer_points` function uses [Solana Anchor require macros and error code macros](https://www.rareskills.io/post/solana-require-macro) to ensure that 1) the Signer of the transaction is the authority of the account whose balance is getting deducted; and 2) the account has enough points balance to transfer.

 The test codebase should be straightforward to understand.
-Alice and Bob initialize their accounts, then Alice transfer 5 points to Bob:
+Alice and Bob initialize their accounts, then Alice transfers 5 points to Bob:

 ```typescript
 import * as anchor from "@coral-xyz/anchor";